nickjwhite/jobtalk-golangbristol2023/slides.md

 Did a couple of years doing web development and system administration.

-Then spent 10 years as the sole software developer for niche research projects in Classics and English.
+Then spent 10 years as the sole software developer for several niche research projects at universities, in Classics and English.

 # I wanted a change